-The Clinical Pharmacology Unit (CPU) in the Department of Pharmacy Practice and Science at the University of Maryland School of Pharmacy is a leader in conducting clinical research for professionals in academia, contract research organizations, and the pharmaceutical industry.
+The Clinical Pharmacology Unit (CPU) in the Department of Practice, Sciences, and Health Outcomes Research at the University of Maryland School of Pharmacy is a leader in conducting clinical research for professionals in academia, contract research organizations, and the pharmaceutical industry.

 The CPU prepares reports in accordance with Food and Drug Administration (FDA) guidance in the development of both IND and NDA submissions and investigational brochures.